 “Be aware of your own health and having an artist knowledgeable enough to talk to you about it.”

 “You’re still dealing with health.
 You’re still breaking skin and dealing with health,” JonBoy warns.
 “You want to deal with someone that’s trained.
 You’re still dealing with blood-born pathogens.”
-He emphasises that although ink is an art form, artists are still using needles on your body, and it’s important to find one who is licensed to do so.
+He emphasizes that although ink is an art form, artists are still using needles on your body, and it’s important to find one who is licensed to do so.
 While it’s fun to have friends tattoo you, safety and your health should be a top priority.

 Additionally, you’ll want an artist who is aware of, educates you on, and knows how to deal with any potential side effects.
 “I’ve had people pass out,” JonBoy reveals.
 “If you go to a place they don’t know what to do, what are you going to do?”
 Lightheadedness can occur during or after getting tattooed, just like when you have your blood taken at the doctor.
 This is something you’d want your artist to inform you of and be prepared for, just in case.
 “I keep candy or soda around so if someone does get lightheaded, I can get them the sugar they need.”